GivEnergy/giv_tcp/README.md

 # GivTCP
 ## TCP Modbus connection to MQTT/JSON for Givenergy Battery/PV Invertors

 This project allows connection to the GivEnergy invertors via TCP Modbus.
-Access is through the native Wifi/Ethernet dongle can be connected to through either the local LAN network or directly through the inbuilt SSID AP.
+Access is through the native Wifi/Ethernet dongle and can be connected to through either the local LAN network or directly through the inbuilt SSID AP.

-In essence the script connects to a Modbus TCP server which runs on the wifi dongle, so all you need is somewhere to run the script on the same network.
+In basis of this project is a connection to a Modbus TCP server which runs on the wifi dongle, so all you need is somewhere to run the script on the same network.
 You will need the following to make it work:
-* MQTT server running on the network and know its IP address
-* MQTT login credentials (optional)
+* GivEnergy Invertor properly commissioned and working
 * IP address of the invertor
 * Serial Number of the wifi/gps dongle (not the invertor) - which can be found on the portal: https://www.givenergy.cloud/GivManage/setting/deviceMenu/inverterList
-* Machine/Pi/VM running Python which has following modules installed:
+* Machine/Pi/VM running Python which has following pip modules installed:
   * crccheck
   * paho-mqtt
+  * Flask (optional is using the RESTful Service
+(To install these run `pip install crccheck` , `pip install paho-mqtt` , `pip install Flask`)

 # Settings
 A settings.py file is required in the root directory.
 Use the supplied settings_template.py and populate with the relevant details.
 Only InvertorIP and dataloggerSN are required as a minimum, but output should be selected to ensure the data is passed out as either JSON or MQTT.
 All other settings must be there but can be left blank if not needed.